FLATLAY/flatlayWiki/flatlay-user-story.md

 ### Create post
 Users can create a post, the post includes a photo with description.
-The post is called ***Flatlay*** and other users can like it or write a comment on it.
+The post is called ***Flatlay*** and other users can like it or write a comment on it. also, a user can follow other users. after a comment or like an "isNotified" property is set in this entity. it  has explained in the Notifications section

+also, a user can follow other users.

 ![Screenshot 169](/uploads/screenshot-169.png "Screenshot 169")